 - Relax in the thermal waters of lake Héviz (map), a spa with a tradition going back 200 years.
 See video of Héviz on this link.

-- Go to the ‘Balaton Sound’, one of the biggest electronic music festivals in Europe from July 3 to 7, 2019 in Zamardi (110 km from Budapest).
+- Go to the ‘Balaton Sound’, one of the biggest electronic music festivals in Europe from June 29 to July 2, 2022 in Zamardi (110 km from Budapest).
 Info on this link.

 - Visit the Pannonhalma Abbey, founded in 996 and classified as a World Heritage landmark by UNESCO.
 Don’t miss the library of more than 300,000 volumes and the basilica.
 This monastic complex played a key role in the spread of Christianity in Central Medieval Europe.

 The Balaton region enjoys ideal conditions for wine growing!
 A gentle microclimate, sloping hills and volcanic soil all ensure a region of choice with the best vineyards in Hungary.

 The white varieties are the most widespread (Chardonnay, királyleányka, Furmint, Hárslevelű, Olaszrizling…), but there are also great red grape varieties (Merlot, Kékfrankos, …).